Esbern/semanticGIS/content/Concepts/SemanticGIS/Organising a GIS project/Project Scoping.md

     - **Exploratory Workflow**: The brief poses an open-ended question where the outcome is unknown (e.g., "Investigate the relationship between green space and property values").
 The goal is **discovery**.
 The process is iterative, and the primary deliverable might be a report, a set of statistical summaries, and visualizations that reveal patterns.

     - **Prescriptive Workflow**: The brief requires a definitive, actionable output (e.g., "Produce a map of all land parcels suitable for urban agriculture").
 The goal is **prescription** or creation.
-This workflow is often, as you rightly say, "reverse engineered" from the required deliverable.
+This workflow is often, characterised by, "reverse engineered" the outputs from the required deliverable. ^Prescriptive-Workflow

 - **Clarify the Spectrum**: It's crucial to state that most projects exist on a **spectrum** between these two poles.
 A prescriptive project might require an exploratory phase to determine the suitability criteria first.
 We must document which parts of the project fall where.

 - **State the Key Deliverables**: The Core Question must be tied to concrete outputs.
 This is non-negotiable.
 What will be handed over?